ovaar/blog/content/blog/github-actions-deploy-with-permissions.md

----
-title: "Deploying a Blog with GitHub Actions, Docker, and Submodules"
-date: "2025-01-31"
++++
-description: "A step-by-step guide to deploying a static blog using GitHub Actions, Docker, and submodules."
-categories: [DevOps, GitHub Actions, Docker]
-tags: [GitHub Actions, CI/CD, Docker, Submodules]
+title ="Deploying a Blog with GitHub Actions, Docker, and Submodules" date = "2025-01-31" description = "A step-by-step guide to deploying a static blog using GitHub Actions, Docker, and submodules." categories = [DevOps, GitHub Actions, Docker] tags = [GitHub Actions, CI/CD, Docker, Submodules]
----
++++

 ## 🚀 Deploying a Blog with GitHub Actions, Docker, and Submodules